Chemical Hygiene Plan

 - Engineering controls: There are a variety of engineering controls that can be used in the laboratory to control exposures to hazardous chemicals.
 Some of the engineering controls that will be used in laboratories at Cornell may include dilution ventilation, local exhaust ventilation (fume hoods), and proper storage facilities.

 - Personal protective equipment: Personal protective equipment (PPE) will be available to laboratory workers for use to reduce exposures to hazardous chemicals in the laboratory.
-Common PPE such as goggles, gloves, face shields, and aprons are recommended for use with hazardous chemicals.
-Other PPE such as respirators will be available and recommended for use if necessary.
+Common PPE such as goggles, gloves, face shields, and aprons are required for use with hazardous chemicals.
+Other PPE such as respirators will be available and are required for use, if necessary.
 EHS will assist in the proper selection, use, and care of PPE.
 PPE will be readily available and most equipment is provided at no cost to the employee.

 - General laboratory practices: EHS provides laboratories with information about general laboratory work practices and rules that are recognized as effective control measures to minimize exposure to hazardous chemicals in the laboratory.
 The information is referenced from Prudent Practices in the Laboratory, Safety in Academic Chemistry Laboratories, and other references.
 These general procedures include guidelines on use of chemicals, accidents and spills, personal protection, use of fume hoods and other good laboratory practice information.

 - Specific laboratory practices: Individual departments or laboratories must develop additional written safety procedures whenever necessary to protect laboratory workers from specific chemical hazards that are unique to their particular area of research.
 Particular attention should be given to control measures for operations that involve the use of particularly hazardous substances such as select carcinogens, reproductive toxins, or acutely toxic chemicals.
 EHS can assist researchers in developing safety procedures for specific hazards.